Site icon Akron Income Tax Preparation

 4. Other strategies include setting up a Medical C Corp, cost segregation, and accrual accounting.

-5. Our article also discusses creating a Donor Advised Fund, conservation easements, captive insurance, and discounted Roth conversions.
+5. Our article also discusses creating a Donor donor-advised fund, conservation easements, captive insurance and discounted Roth conversions.

 FAQs